Iowa's Statute of Limitations

 Special Rules for Minors

-Except in cases of medical malpractice or wrongful death, the statute of limitations is extended in favor of minors, so that they shall have one year from their 18th birthday within which to file suit.
+Except in cases of medical malpractice or wrongful death, the statute of limitations is extended in favor of minors, so that they shall have one year from their 18th birthday to file suit.